Apple Co-founder Thinks Apple Is Now Too Big a Company To Come Up With the Next Big Thing

 If he were honest he might also say that the ideas don't need to be invented at Apple, they just need to be implemented there.

-Well, Woz has been too big for 3 decades (Score:2)
+Well, Woz has been too big for 3 decades (Score:4, Insightful)

 well the mac was legitimately the next big thing (Score:1)